 As a response to an event, NetCrunch can execute a sequence of actions.
 Actions can also be executed when alert ends (on close).
-NetCrunch contains various actions including: Notifications, Logging, Control Actions and Remote Scripts.
+NetCrunch contains various actions including Notifications, Logging, Control Actions and Remote Scripts.

 Notifications are very flexible and can be controlled by user profiles and groups.
-Additionally, they can be combined with node group (atlas view) membership, so it's possible to send notifications to different groups based on network node location or some other relationship.
+Additionally, they can be combined with a node group (atlas view) membership, so it's possible to send notifications to different groups based on network node location or some other relationship.

 Actions can be executed immediately or with a delay (if the alert is not finished), and the last action can be repeated.
 Additionally, you can specify actions to be executed automatically when an alert is closed.